jan-www/dMap/vis/docs/src/markdown/en/baseapi.md

 # BaseLayer

 ## Element
-`BaseLayer`, inherited from `L.Layer`, is base class of all `dmap` layers.
+`BaseLayer`, which is inherited from `L.Layer`, is base class of all `dmap` layers.
 There is no need for `BaseLayer` to render data.
 It provides method interfaces for `dmap` layers.

 ## Parameters